 - Certifying works as complete despite them being either (i) incomplete; or (ii) undertaken poorly.

-- We acted for an individual who instructed an Architect to prepare and design plans for a large roof conversion.
-Only after works had begun was it apparent that the design/plans had been drafted incorrectly.
-Our client was forced to stop works and instruct a new Architect to prepare new plans.
-This then necessitated a change to the agreed works at much greater cost.
-We were able to help our client in recovering that cost from the negligent Architect.
+- We acted for an individual who instructed an architect to prepare and design plans for a large roof conversion.
+Only after work had begun was it apparent that the design/plans had been drafted incorrectly.
+Our client was forced to stop work and instruct a new architect to prepare new plans.
+This then necessitated a change to the agreed works at a much greater cost.
+We were able to help our client in recovering that cost from the negligent architect.

-- We acted for an individual who instructed an Architect to act as a supervisor in the build of a new property.
-The Architect was also asked to certify the build at various stages and at the end, in the absence of NHBC approval.
-The Architect approved the works in breach of duty as the property was not complete and various pieces of work were outstanding.
-We were able to successfully recover a sum of money for our client representing the cost of outstanding work that was required to the property.
+- We acted for an individual who instructed an architect to act as a supervisor in the building of a new property.
+The architect was also asked to certify the build at various stages and at the end, in the absence of NHBC approval.
+The architect approved the works in breach of duty as the property was not complete and various pieces of work were outstanding.
+We were able to successfully recover a sum of money for our client representing the cost of outstanding work that was required for the property.